yesming/AutowareAuto/docs/usage/odd-demos/racing-odd-f1tenth-simulation.md

 ade$ /opt/lgsvl/simulator
 ```

-If you have never setup LGSVL before, please follow the instructions in @ref lgsvl page until the section called “Configure the cluster”.
+If you have never setup LGSVL before, please follow the instructions in [lgsvl.md](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/docs/installation/lgsvl.md) until the section called “Configure the cluster”.

 ## Creating a simulation
 ### Choosing a map